sblantipodi/firefly_luciferin/README.md

 a little bit of lag to the mouse.

 ## TODO
-Switch hardware accelerated grabber to Windows Native Desktop Duplication API.
+- Switch hardware accelerated grabber to Windows Native Desktop Duplication API.
+- Improve Linux support, don't use on Linux yet.

 ## Credits
 - Davide Perini